open-organization/governance/ambassador-program-description.md

 The Open Organization team at Opensource.com invites particularly engaged community members and practitioners to join the program.
 Current members can also nominate potential members.

-People who join us can contribute at any of the following participation tiers:
+Our community consists of members from a wide variety of backgrounds—people from any number of different of domains who possess varying levels of experience and technical proficiencies.
+Successful ambassadors need simply:

+* Consider themselves champions of [open values and principles](https://opensource.com/open-organization/resources/open-org-definition),

+* Care about the ways those values can help create better organizational experiences for everyone, and

+* Enjoy working productively with others who feel the same way.

+Community members perform one of three common roles:

 * Supporter
 * Contributor
 * Ambassador

-To discuss participation in any capacity, just contact the (Opensource.com staff)[https://opensource.com/contact] or [the open organization ambassadors](https://github.com/open-organization-ambassadors/).
+To discuss participation in any capacity, just contact the [Opensource.com staff](https://opensource.com/contact) or [the open organization ambassadors](https://github.com/open-organization-ambassadors/).

 ## Membership Benefits